Get AI SEO for FREE.

 Strawberry Ice-Cream

-The above image can potentially be named “strawberry-ice-cream.jpg,” depending on the context that makes it easier for the users and search engines to understand the purpose of the images used in the content.
+The above image can potentially be named “strawberry-ice-cream.jpg,” depending on the context, which makes it easier for users and search engines to understand the purpose of the images used in the content.

 This is one of the biggest mistakes when it comes to Image Naming.
-It would be best if you kept in mind that image naming does not mean having an opportunity to stuff in keywords to improve your rankings.
+It would be best to keep in mind that image naming does not mean having an opportunity to stuff in keywords to improve your rankings.

 If you do so, it will not do any good for your SEO.
-For example: If I name the above image as “best-strawberry-ice-cream-with-essence-available.jpg,” Google will only consider this image as spam.
+For example, if I name the above image “best-strawberry-ice-cream-with-essence-available.jpg,” Google will only consider this image spam.

-Hence it is recommended to keep your image names short and contain only your main focus keyword.
+Hence, it is recommended to keep your image names short and naturally include only your main focus keyword.

 We recommend you keep your image names short and crisp.
-Try to keep your image names to 5 words or even lesser than 5.
+Try to keep your image names to 5 words or even less than 5.

 Separate your image names with the help of hyphens.
 For example, “strawberryicecream.jpg” will be difficult for Google to understand.
-Hence name it “strawberry-ice-cream.jpg” for better understanding.
+Hence, name it “strawberry-ice-cream.jpg” for better understanding.
+Do not even use underscores or spaces.

-Alt Text is nothing but the text alternative to the images that makes it easier for the search engines to understand the content of your image.
+Alt Text is nothing but the text alternative to the images that makes it easier for search engines to understand the content of your image.
 Therefore, make sure that the Alt text is relevant to the image.
-For example, alt text for the above ice-cream image would look like:
+For example, the alt text for the above ice cream image would look like this:

 <img src="strawberry-ice-cream.jpg.jpg" alt="Strawberry IceCream"/>

-Here are some simple rules for alt attributes that you can follow:
+Here are some simple rules for alt text attributes that you can follow:

-• Describe your images in plain simple language, just like you did for your image file names.
+• Describe your images in plain, simple language, just like you did with your image file names.

 • Keep it short but descriptive.